-Mesrine is a French biopic/crime film diptych directed by Jean-François Richet.
+Mesrine is a 2008 French biopic/crime film diptych directed by Jean-François Richet.
 Its two parts are titled L'instinct de Mort (Killer Instinct) and L'Ennemi public numéro 1 (Public enemy Number 1).
-Both parts were released one month apart in late 2008.
+Both films were released one month apart.

 It chronicles the life of French criminal Jacques Mesrine (played by Vincent Cassel), from his days as a crime syndicate underling to the robberies, kidnappings and murders he committed, which made national headlines in The '70s.